Vatsalparsaniya/ML_Knowledge/README.md

 6) Create a new pull request from your forked repository (Click the New Pull Request button located at the top of your repo)
 7) Wait for your PR review and merge approval!
-8) Star this repository if you had fun!
+8) Star🌟 this repository if you had fun!